You shopped for the lowest rate per kWh for your business. So what’s this other charge on your bill?

 - If you are building out a new space, make sure construction is being done with a temp meter in place.
-When the permanent meter is installed, request a move-in for new service.
-That will ensure your peak demand will be based on your actual usage pattern.
+Then request a move-in for new service when the TDU installs the permanent meter.
+That will ensure your peak demand is based on your actual usage pattern.

 - Stagger the testing or operation of any equipment (HVAC/motors/pumps).
-If all equipment is tested or operated at one time, this may re-set your peak demand for the entire year.
+If you test or use all your equipment at one time, this may re-set your peak demand for the entire year.

 - Gain access to your smart meter data to identify when you use the most power during the day (especially June – September).
 Work to reduce your power usage during those times, to smooth your demand.
 In Texas, you can download that through SmartMeterTexas.

 - Reduce the amount of equipment running at the same time.
 If you use heavy machinery in your business, consider a staged start-up.
 Turn on one piece of equipment at a time (maybe one every 20 minutes).